 If you provide us with personal information relating to members of your family we will assume that you do so with their consent and knowledge.

-While we will do our best to keep information about you as accurate and up to date as possible, it would help us to do this if you notify us of any changes to your personal information as soon as possible so that we can contact you easily.
+It is important that you notify us of any changes to your personal information as soon as possible so that we can contact you easily.

 WHAT INFORMATION DO WE HOLD ABOUT OUR CUSTOMERS+